tjbredemeyer/echochain/README.md

 # echochain

-echochain is a privacy protocol that requires a blockchain signature to authenticate that a user is willing to receive communication and data storage from another user.
+echochain is a privacy protocol that requires a blockchain signature to authenticate user consent to receive communication and data storage from another user.